-Jose Cruzado: Sure.
-Rewarding in the sense that if you take the time to get to know folks that are facing criminal charges, divorces.
+Jose Cruzado: Oh gosh I can, sure.
+Rewarding in the sense that if you take the time to things that I think that we see in the courts really happens in adoption.
+But you know what?
+We deal with folks that are facing criminal charges, divorces.
 If you can help those folks through the system and make it better for them in some way, I think that's pretty rewarding.

 Jose Cruzado: I think it's rewarding because you get to help the public.
-We deal with happens in family court, not in the county court.
+One of the few happen in family court, they don't really happen in the county court.